 I am a cat named "Flash" who lives with Ulla and Larry in central California.
 I am going to give you some of my knowledge about cats as well as some secrets.

 We cats are a highly complex and extraordinary animal designed to survive on our own.
 But about 10,000 years ago humans started growing grain and storing it.
 This brought mice and rat problems.
-We figured out we could join forces with humans to live together in mutually advantageous family groups.
-We cats have found that if we are cute and tolerant of humans many strange habits they work hard to keep us fed and safe.
-That works well for us cats.
+We figured out that we could join forces with humans to live together in mutually advantageous family groups.
+That arrangement is still working well for us in most cases.

 We cats have an extraordinary sense of smell because we have a two-part smelling system.
 Although the tip of our nose is relatively small, the interior working area is larger than humans'.
 We also have an additional smelling organ located inside our mouth, just behind the front teeth.
 It connects to the nasal cavity and is used on special occasions when we want to throughly check the smell of things in our territory.
 To use it we just open our mouth slightly to scoop up the scents.